AppraiseQA/appraise/README.md

 ## Before alpha

+- [ ] use pageObj.sourcePath when approving with new result instead of hard-coding the path
+- [ ] put example name into the example object/results object for easier templating
+- [ ] use timestamps for executed and started in result template
 - [ ] test with multiple examples in a single file
 - [ ] test with multiple files
 - [ ] test with files in subfolders